petrLorenc/petrLorenc.github.io/_posts/2018-1-20-End of the semester.md

 comments: true
 ---

 I managed to do all tests and project required in this semester.
-I had several subjects but most interesting was these two:
+I had several subjects but most interesting were these two:

 	- The introduction into Natural language processing
 	- World economy and entrepreneurship